muskit/HoYoCodes-Discord-Bot/README.md

 ## TODO
 - Make commands more intuitive or add guidance
-- Reduce and simplify database interactions w/ models
+- Reduce and simplify database transactions w/ models